Dieterbe/anthracite/README.md

 ## TODO ##

-* plugins for puppet, chef to automatically submit their stuff
+* plugins for puppet, chef to automatically submit their relevant events
 * better web UI add form, with type selector, date picker
 * avoid adding the exact same event twice
 * make web UI table use colors to denote outages according to their severity
 * time line widget, http://www.simile-widgets.org/timeline/
 * auto-update events on web interface to make semi-realtime
+* on graphs in dashboards, show timeframs from start to end, and start to "cause found", to "resolved" etc.
+* a better web UI and actually provide features to do statistics on events and analysis such as TTD, TTR, with colors for severity levels etc
+* document timeserieswidget integration